 Do you have a learning bucket list?
 If not, today is the day to start one.

-Research shows that people who create bucket lists are more likely to accomplish their goals and feel as though they have had meaning in their lives.
+Research shows that people who create goals and achieve them have more satisfaction in their lives.
 When you write down what you want to do, it makes you more committed.
 Every experience you cross off your list makes your life more satisfying.

 Most of us are familiar with to-do bucket lists, such as trying Indian food or traveling to Europe.
 I want you to try a new kind of bucket list, centered around the idea of learning something new, be it a new skill, ability, or something else.

 In this video, I want to teach you the steps you can do right now to create your very own learning bucket list.
 Check it out:

 7 Steps to Create a Learning Bucket List